ManyaZ1/OS_class/README.md

-Tasks, reports, exercises for the Operational Systems Class (2024-2025 ECE)
+Tasks, reports, exercises for the Operational Systems Class ECE_ΓΚ702 (2024-2025)